mnit-rtmc/iris/docs/natch.md

 …         | Remaining parameters

 __Code__ indicates the message type.
-For polls (from IRIS) these are upper-case, but for responses or asynchronous detector counts (from the controller), they are lower-case.
+For polls (from IRIS) these are upper-case, but for responses or asynchronous detector status (from the controller), they are lower-case.

 Code        | Descripton